projectcalico/calico/docs/calicoctl/node.md

 `calicoctl endpoint remove` command, and then run the `calicoctl node stop` command to stop the node before removing it.

+You can remove endpoint configuration from the node by passing in the `--remove-endpoints` flag.
+This flag is required to remove a node that contains endpoint config.

+You can remove the Calico node on a different host by passing in the hostname of the node to remove with the `--hostname=<HOSTNAME>` parameter.
+If you do not know the hostname of the machine, you can view node information using the `calicoctl node show` command, as seen in this doc.
+You may want to do this if, for example, a node in the cluster is no longer in use, yet the data for the host still appears in the datastore.

-This command must be run as root and must be run on the specific Calico node that you are configuring.
+This command must be run as root.

 Command syntax:

 ```
-calicoctl node remove [--remove-endpoints]
+calicoctl node remove [--hostname=<HOSTNAME>] [--remove-endpoints]

+    --hostname=<HOSTNAME>: The hostname from which to remove the Calico node.
     --remove-endpoints:    Remove the endpoint data when deleting the node
                            from the Calico network.
 ```

 Examples: